skienzmatishun/rippreport/content/p/water/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Baldwin County politicians and Sheriff Hoss Mack steamrolled public outrage to demolish local history and line pockets with expensive jail construction.
+Leaked meeting records and court filings reveal a pattern of reckless spending and deliberate indifference to citizen rights.
+Read the full investigation into how local bosses control the Water near Fairhoppers Community Park.
 ---
 The Baldwin County Commission is tearing down our unique 112 year old goblet water tower to make way for a Jail (what we call progress).
 Roy Moore is a loser.
 Fairhope has a leadership problem.
 The AG, State Bar, and Ethics Commission... (https://lagniappemobile.com/alabamas-...).
 No Court in Alabama this coming week as all the Judges will be in San Destin, Florida at a Conference.
 And a special shout out to the nurses at Thomas Hospital from Paul and his significant other of 50 years Ms. C.A., she is home and on the mend.